weblate/termux-monet/README.md

 ***
 ## MONET IS ONLY AVAILABLE ON `ANDROID 12+`!
-#### LOWER VERSIONS WILL DISPLAY A HARDCODED, BLACK AND WHITE MONET THEME
+#### LOWER VERSIONS WILL DISPLAY A STATIC, BLACK AND WHITE MONET THEME
 ***

 [Termux-Monet](https://github.com/HardcodedCat/termux-monet) is a unofficial, modified fork of [Termux](https://github.com/termux/termux-app), an Android terminal application and Linux environment, with Monet Theming Implementations.